tinuzz/wp-plugin-trackserver/README.md

 See the FAQ section for more information on the shortcode's supported attributes.

+= Requirements =

+Trackserver requires PHP 5.3 or newer and it needs both DOMDocument and SimpleXML extensions installed.

 # Credits

 This plugin was written by Martijn Grendelman.
 It includes some code and libraries written by other people: